AmyWorkspace/nassim/README.md

 ## Description

+### `corpus` folder
 ---

-### `corpus' folder
----
-The `corpus' folder contains a validated and expert-curated dataset of parsed manual of network configuration CLI commands of different vendors (Huawei/Nokia).
+The `corpus` folder contains a validated and expert-curated dataset of parsed manual of network configuration CLI commands of different vendors (Huawei/Nokia).

 The vendor (hw/nokia) subfolders contain the corpus of CLI configuration models in JSON format.
 The format definition of the vendor-independent corpus is as follows (please refer to the NAssim paper for more details):